Women and Christianity

 For as long as there has been spirituality and religion, women have been involved as strong leaders and believers in the word of God.
 Throughout history, women have faced limitations to a variety of roles, but recently a large number of theologians have begun analyzing the role of women and recognizing their positive influences in the Christian faith.

 Throughout the world, the role that men and women have played through a cultural lens has changed drastically from that of even 50 years ago, let alone several centuries ago.
 Throughout this time, people’s faith in the Bible and God has not changed or altered.
-Through the study of early practices within the church, and with an examination of early scriptures, a very different picture of women of faith and the roles they have played in history has painted.
+Through the study of early practices within the church, and with an examination of early scriptures, a very different picture of women of faith and the roles they have played in history has been painted.
 It is theorized that over two thousand years ago, women of faith were allowed to practice as priests.

 What really matters is how we see Jesus treat women in the scriptures.
 In truth, Jesus loved and supported women who were believers in the Lord.
 In a society where women were not encouraged to be leaders, Jesus empowered women of faith to consider themselves equal with men.
 If Jesus did not promote women in such a way, it is hard to imagine where women would be in Christianity now.

 The way Jesus treated women in this time frame was respectful and gracious – for example, the way Jesus treated the woman at the well (recorded in John 4).
-When Jesus explains to her that he is the Messiah, she shares her conversation with Jesus with the local village.
+When Jesus explains to her that He is the Messiah, she shares her conversation with Jesus with the local village.
 She wanted to spread the news about the man who gave her a new hope for her future.
 Because of this woman, many Samaritans became believers in the Lord as a result.
-She exclaims, “We are certain that he’s the Savior of the world!”
+She exclaims, “We are certain that He’s the Savior of the world!”
 John4:42(b).

 At the time, the way Jesus treated the woman at the well was regarded as radical and atypical behavior.
 However, this was a fundamental and essential movement towards equality for women, and the realization that women are not substandard to men.

-One of the most astonishing pieces of history that have been discovered, however, is that many familiar scrolls containing women’s names and stories throughout the history of Christianity.
+One of the most astonishing pieces of history that have been discovered, however, is that many familiar scrolls containing women’s names and stories are throughout the history of Christianity.
 Take Mary Magdalene, for example.
 Mary Magdalene was known as being an adulteress and a whore.
 Stories of her have not been favorable or complimentary.
 However, discoveries of new texts and a better understanding of the scripture have revealed that this is not an accurate portrayal of this prominent woman.
 She was a well-known figure in Christianity.
 It is more accurate to say that she was a leader of an early Christian movement that advocated for women’s leadership within the religion.
-She as a valued disciple that Jesus entrusted with his life.
+She was a valued disciple that Jesus entrusted with His life.

 Women have come a long way since the 1800s and 1900s and have made incredible gains within society.
 Women were encouraged to be homemakers and have children, and had very specific expectations imposed on them.
 It may be beneficial to review the role women played in Christianity by thoroughly exploring each period in time separately.